 In 2019, CWRPDA and the District, acting through its enterprise, entered into a \$3,000,000 loan agreement to finance a copper removal project.
-The District draws against the loan as improvement costs are incurred.
-As of December 31, 2021, the District made draws totaling \$283,692.
 The loan bears interest at an annual rate of 2.5%, and requires payments of \$72,048 for principal and interest due on May 1 and November 1, commencing on May 1, 2020 and terminating on May 1, 2049.
 The District pledges net revenues from enterprise system user fees to repay the loan.

-The following is an analysis of the changes in the District's long-term obligations for the year ended December 31, 2023:
+The following is an analysis of the changes in the District's long-term obligations for the year ended December 31, 2024: